hashicorp/vault/website/source/intro/getting-started/apis.html.md

 For the purpose of this guide, we will use the following configuration which disables TLS and uses a file-based backend.
-TLS is disabled here only for exemplary purposes; it should never be disabled in production.
+TLS is disabled here only for example purposes; it should never be disabled in production.

 ```hcl
 backend "file" {